$9 million in community grants available for Kansas

 TOPEKA, Kan.
-(KSNT) — More than $9 million in grant funding will be awarded to Kansas communities in need.
+(KSNW) – More than $9 million in grant funding will be awarded to Kansas communities in need.

 Through Federal funding under the CARES Act, the Kansas Community Development Block Grants (CDBG) are once again accepting applications.
 Kansas cities and counties can apply for grants to be used for economic development or meal programs during the coronavirus pandemic.